nebuly-ai/optimate/README.md

 **WARNING: The AppStore is still a work-in-progress, stable versions of the optimization Apps will be released in the coming weeks.**

 Data.
 Models.
 Hardware.
 These are not independent factors, and making optimal choices on all fronts is hard.
 Our open source Apps help you to combine these 3 factors seamlessly, thus bringing incredibly fast and efficient AI systems to your fingertips.
+Four Apps categories to push the boundaries of AI efficiency.
+Dozens of Apps.

-If you like the idea, give us a star to support the project ⭐
+If you like the idea, give us a star to show your support for the project ⭐

 ## Accelerate Apps
 Achieve sub-10ms response time for any AI application, including generative and language models.
 Improve customer experience by providing near real-time inferences.